-Revenue is recognized when all of the following criteria are met: a) the Company has entered into a legally binding agreement with the customer; b) the products or services have been delivered; c) the Company's fee for providing the products and services is fixed or determinable; and d) collection of the Company's fee is probable.
+Revenue is recognized when all of the following criteria are met: a) we have entered into a legally binding agreement with the customer; b) the products or services have been delivered; c) our fee for providing the products and services is fixed or determinable; and d) collection of our fee is probable.

-The Company's policy is to record revenue net of any applicable sales, use, or excise taxes.
+Our policy is to record revenue net of any applicable sales, use, or excise taxes.
 If an arrangement includes a right of acceptance or a right to cancel, revenue is recognized when acceptance is received or the right to cancel has expired.

-The Company sells to certain customers under consignment arrangements whereby the Company ships product to be stored by the customer.
-The customer is required to report the use to the Company and upon such notice, the Company invoices the customer.
+We sell to certain customers under consignment arrangements whereby we ship product to be stored by the customer.
+The customer is required to report the use to us and upon such notice, we invoice the customer.